COVID 19 Updates

 Individuals currently experiencing or at risk of homelessness are particularly vulnerable during a pandemic.
 Lacking permanent housing means that these individuals cannot effectively self-isolate.
 They are exposed to increased risk every day and lack access to infrastructure and supply to maintain their health and mitigate risk.
 Many have compromised health conditions which put them under even greater risk to suffer the worst effects of the virus.
 The fear and uncertainty we are all feeling affects this community ten-fold.

-Over the past week, we have taken the relevant precautions and screening within our means so as to provide core services including shelter and drop-in supports.
+In the early days of the pandemic, we have taken the relevant precautions and screening within our means so as to provide core services including shelter and drop-in supports.
 Formalized case-management is on hold as we focus on our essential services.
 Operational logistics are shifting daily to ensure we are doing all in our power to mitigate risk to participants and staff.

 Our frontline staff are to be greatly commended for their incredible effort, flexibility, care and calm.